balena-io/open-balena-registry-proxy/README.md

 ## TODO

-- support for private fleets and docker login
+- experiment with support for private fleets and docker login